azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-cleanup.md

 - Delete the diagnostic settings deployed at the subscription level.

-> [!WARNING]
-> If you deploy and delete Mission Landing Zone in the same subscription multiple times without deleting the subscription-level diagnostic settings, the sixth deployment will fail.
+> **WARNING** If you deploy and delete Mission Landing Zone in the same subscription multiple times without deleting the subscription-level diagnostic settings, the sixth deployment will fail.
 Azure has a limit of five diagnostic settings per subscription.
 The error will be similar to this: `"The limit of 5 diagnostic settings was reached."`

 To delete the diagnotic settings in script, use the AZ CLI or PowerShell.
 An AZ CLI example is below: